Each lesson below is backed by the latest academic research and timeless stories from the world’s wisdom traditions.

 - Grief: Honoring the Process of Loss

 - Shame: Breaking the Cycle

-- Upcoming lessons include addiction, bullying, healthy sexuality, and more.
+- Upcoming lessons include addiction, depression, and more.

 Each of these mini-lessons celebrates one or two gifts that a wisdom tradition brings to the world.

 - Stoicism: Finding Inner Calm

 - Shinto: Spirit in All Things

 - Upcoming lessons include Confucianism, Mysticism, and more.